 - Why every professional needs a updated LinkedIn profile.

 - LinkedIn 1-2-3 – how to quickly create a decent page.

 - Why Twitter is a part of the publishing revolution.

 - Software tools for a smoother Twitter

-4. Power writing for science communicators
+4. Power writing for communicators of science & tech

 Some tricks of the trade from journalism, PR & advertising

 The academic environment still nurtures a somewhat constrained and conservative communication culture.
 As an engineer turned professional writer and public speaker, I want to point out how methods, knowledge and experience from other domains can be applied to scientific communication and science dissemination.
 In this seminar, we focus on writing skills–especially how to write short and quick pieces for the web.